secrethub/terraform-provider-secrethub/website/docs/r/secret.html.markdown

 # Resource: secrethub_secret

-This resource allows writing secrets at a given path, if the path already exists then the resource will write a new version of it.
+This resource allows you to write secrets at a given path, if the path already exists then the resource will write a new version of it.

 ## Example Usage